Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LxR-pnwW_so.md

 ### Transcript

-> i know you love portal maybe if you get five ten dollars near each other they start to sing like the tarts oh yeah cool
+> I know you love portal maybe if you get five ten dollars near each other they start to sing like the tarts oh yeah cool